CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 **Limitations**:

 * SD Connect is based on an object storage solution.
-Files are stored as file segments and can not be directly edited.
+Files are called objects, they are stored as file segments and can not be directly edited.
 All files (sensitive or non-sensitive, e.g. scripts) stored in SD Connect must be encrypted.

 * Automated encryption is currently limited to files <1GB.
 Lager files (up to 100 GB) can be encrypted with the Cryp4GH application and uploaded using SD Connect or programmatically (>100GB).

-* SD Connect user interface is compatible with all modern web browsers but not supported during private browsing (incognito mode).
+* SD Connect user interface is compatible with all modern web browsers but not supported during Firefox private browsing.

 *  The storage space remains available as long as the CSC project is active.
 All data will be deleted 90 days after account termination or project closure, accordingly to [CSC's General Terms of Use](https://research.csc.fi/general-terms-of-use).